MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 Specifies the digital public key certificate (X509) of a user account that has permission to send the request.
 Enter the certificate thumbprint of the certificate.

 Certificates are used in client certificate-based authentication.
-They can be mapped only to local user accounts; they don't work with domain accounts.
+Certificates can only be mapped only to local user accounts, not domain accounts.

-To get a certificate thumbprint, use the `Get-Item` or `Get-ChildItem` command in the PowerShell `Cert:` drive.
+To see the certificate thumbprint, use the `Get-Item` or `Get-ChildItem` command to find the certficate in `Cert:\CurrentUser\My`.

 > [!NOTE]
 > This feature is only supported on Windows OS platforms.